golang/vscode-go/docs/settings.md

 Default: `"go"`
 ### `go.gopath`

 Specify GOPATH here to override the one that is set as environment variable.
 The inferred GOPATH from workspace root overrides this, if go.inferGopath is set to true.
-When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".
 ### `go.goroot`

 Specifies the GOROOT to use when no environment variable is set.
-When specified as a workspace setting, the setting is used only when the workspace is marked trusted with "Go: Toggle Workspace Trust Flag".
 ### `go.gotoSymbol.ignoreFolders`

 Folder names (not paths) to ignore while using Go to Symbol in Workspace feature.
 Not applicable when using the language server.